 How to get the hay fever help you need

 The first challenge is to get your doctor to take your symptoms seriously.
-“It’s often undertreated,” says Kim, “as no one dies of hay fever.”
+“It’s often undertreated,” says Dr. Harold Kim, an allergist in Kitchener, Ont., “as no one dies of hay fever.”
 He says that if you’re really suffering, and your symptoms aren’t going away after a week or two, press your doctor for help.

 He or she could refer you to an allergist who can pinpoint your exact allergy through a scratch test — and determine if you have any other allergies.
 In consultation with your doctor, you can also try:

 - Medication such as a non-sedating antihistamine to relieve your symptoms

 - Eye drops to relieve itching and inflammation